Section 199A Qualified Business Income Tax Deduction

 - If taxable income is greater than $207,500 / $415,000 then the 20% deduction is compared to the full W-2 and depreciable asset limit calculations (see Betty above).

 Please recall that these numbers are from 2018, and represent the top of the 24% marginal tax bracket.
 As such, these numbers are indexed each year.
+See the beginning of our book for current tables.
 Yes, we keep reiterating this concept.
 Sorry!

 This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
 You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-